Pathoschild/smapi-mod-dump/source/~Jonqora/AdviceGrandpa/README.md

 - **ExpressivePortraits:** Gives grandpa a variety of new facial expressions to use in all evaluation dialogue.
 Defaults to `true`.

 - **PortraitStyle:** Choose the art style used for grandpa's expressive portraits.
-Defaults to `"auto"`.
+Defaults toï¿½`"auto"`.
   - `"auto"` - Checks for compatible portrait mods and uses a matching style if available.
   - `"Vanilla"` - Grandpa matches the vanilla art style even if other portrait mods are installed.
   - `"Poltergeister"` - Matches Poltergeister's art style (e.g. [Seasonal Cute Characters](https://www.nexusmods.com/stardewvalley/mods/5450)) no matter what portrait mods are installed.